spf13/viper/README.md

 ### Unmarshaling

-You also have the option of Unmarshaling all or a specific value to a struct, map, and etc., using `Unmarshal*` methods.
+You also have the option of unmarshaling configuration to a struct, map, etc., using `Unmarshal*` methods.

 ```go
 type config struct {